jackneng/Chat-Room/README.md

 Socket.io is used to realtime response on the app

+## Deployment

+Client is deployed on Netlify.com

+Server is deployed on Heroku.com

 ## Demo
 Have a try on this link: https://goofy-swirles-a01bfd.netlify.app/ Followings are some picture of the project